marcosmirandabeltran/logwritter/README.md

 # Test

-Test is not implemented as some Gradle mistake doesn't let the test classes to find the other classes, but it would be used Junit + Mockito
+Test is not implemented as some Gradle mistake doesn't let the test classes to find the other classes, but it would be used Junit + Mockito , TBD